patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ### Unfixed Bugs

-It has been detected that in Safari version 16.3 sometimes the animation does not work on a MacBook Pro Ventura and due to the lack of availability of another Safari on a different computer it has not been possible to check if the problem is specific to my computer (for some plugin or other reason).
+It has been detected that in Safari version 16.3 sometimes the animation does not work on a MacBook Pro (MacOsx Ventura) and due to the lack of availability of another Safari on a different computer it has not been possible to check if the problem is specific to my computer (for some plugin or other reason).
 However, in Safari on a 9 generation iPad the animation of the page header works perfectly.

 ## Deployment